Dear resident,

 • Black bear attacks are extremely rare.
 If a black bear does attack, fight back!
 Aim for the snout and/or eyes.
 Use anything at hand: (knife, sticks, rocks, binoculars, backpack or kick the bear.)

-Through May, 2022, the state reports three confirmed bear sightings in Monmouth County.
-It is important to note that in some instances, the pictures being shared on social media have been taken in other areas and even other states.
-That being said, I have always encouraged residents to be prepared.
 You can read more about bear safety tips, how to avoid attracting bears and what to do if you do have an encounter on the State DEP website: https://www.nj.gov/dep/fgw/bears/bear-encounters.html

 Mayor Jon Hornik